Do I have to file a Certification?

 - Income from investments such as mutual funds or retirement accounts where you do not directly control investment decisions.

-- Income from seminars, lectures, or teaching engagements sponsored by a government agency, an institution of higher education, an academic teaching hospital, medical center or research institute affiliated with an institution of higher education
+- Income from seminars, lectures, or teaching engagements sponsored by a U.S> government agency, a U.S. institution of higher education, or a academic teaching hospital, medical center or research institute affiliated with a U.S. institution of higher education

-- Income from service on an advisory committee or review panel for a government agency, an institution of higher education, an academic teaching hospital, medical center or research institute affiliated with an institution of higher education
+- Income from service on an advisory committee or review panel for a U.S. government agency, a U.S. institution of higher education, an academic teaching hospital, medical center or research institute affiliated with a U.S. institution of higher education

 My financial interests change periodically.
 When do I have to update my disclosure?